Chaste Tree | A Sacred Tree Dedicated to Mediterranean Temples

 Basic Information

-- Scientific Name: Vitex agnus-castus
+- Scientific name: Vitex agnus-castus

 - Family: Lamiaceae

-- Origin: Mediterranean region and Western Asia
+- Origin: Coastal regions of the Mediterranean and Western Asia

-Cultural Significance Worldwide
+Cultural Significance Around the World

-Historical Episodes
+Historical Background

-Gardening Tips
+Gardening Advice

 Sunlight